yellowtree/geoip-detect/readme.txt

 == Upgrade Notice ==

+= 3.0 =

+If you use Maxmind "Automatic download" then you need to upgrade to this plugin version in order to continue to receive database update.
+The Database licence changed and you will need to register at their website and agree to the EULA.

 = 2.13.0 =

 PHP 5.6 is required now.
 If you are using the AJAX mode, this version will drastically reduce the number of requests as it will store the visitor's geo-information in a cookie.